pankaj892/az-resume/README.md

 ## Update
 This project has been temporarily suspended due to increasing server and infrastructure costs which has made it difficult to sustain the project.
+Currently working on bringing it online in a economically viable way